cwaniraj149/Frontend-Mentor-Product-preview-card-component/README.md

 ```
 ```

 ### Continued development

 I'm still stucking in media queries so I want to continue focusing on it in future projects.

 ### Useful resources
-If you want to recall anything you can visit this amazing website

 - [freeCodeCamp.org](https://www.youtube.com/watch?v=1Rs2ND1ryYc&t=13485s) - This helped me in learning CSS.
 I really liked this pattern and will use it going forward.
 I'd recommend it to anyone still learning this concept.
 - [w3schools](https://www.w3schools.com/) - If you want to recall anything you can visit this amazing website.

 ## Author